coverclock/coverclock/README.md

 systems to tiny microcontrollers.
-His work has given him the excuse to use oscilloscopes and logic analyzers and other expensive tools, crawl around in the equipment bays of business jets, spend his days working inside a SCIF, play with GNSS, Iridium, and Inmarsat satellites, hack Android phone internals, develop protocol stacks for cellular base stations, wander around the computer room of a supercomputer center at a national lab, sit tangled in cables and fibers on the floor of a big corporate telecom center, teach classrooms full of undergraduate and graduate students, give many successful executive presentations, and travel around Europe and Asia.
+His work has given him the excuse to use oscilloscopes and logic analyzers and other expensive tools, crawl around in the equipment bays of business jets, spend his days working inside a SCIF, play with GPS, Iridium, and Inmarsat satellites, hack Android phone internals, develop protocol stacks for cellular base stations, wander around the computer room of a supercomputer center at a national lab, sit tangled in cables and fibers on the floor of a big corporate telecom center, teach classrooms full of undergraduate and graduate students, give many successful executive presentations, and travel around the U.S., Europe, and Asia.
 His favorite part of his career is how many smart and gracious people he has worked with who were so generous with their time and expertise in order to mentor him.